Table of Contents

 5. Tour itinerary

 The foreign travellers arrive on the island required to share their travel plan with the tour operators.
+The guests are requested to submit a copy of their Sri Lanka tour package at the time they apply for Sri Lankan visa.

 Guidelines for tourist drivers, taxis and guides